 • imaging tests, such as an abdominal x-ray, ultrasound, CT scan or MRI scan of your abdomen and pelvis

-• keyhole surgery to examine your internal organs, such as your uterus or gut
+• keyhole surgery to examine your internal organs, such as your uterus or stomach

-• a cystoscopy (procedure to examine your bladder).
+• a procedure to examine your bladder called a cystoscopy.

 Questions to ask your doctor